RyanBujold/cart_315/Process/README.md

 ## Exploration Prototype 1
 - I forgot to work on this.
 I think that my goals going forward will be to not forget again and mess around to find something interesting to turn the prototype into.

+## Exploration Prototype 2
+- Starting with the pong template
+- Modified the paddle's movement to scale to time passed (delta time)
+- Thinking about the game "Cube Slam" and how it made pong fun and interesting.
+Might steal some ideas from it